CodingNomads/flask-webdev/content/s12_sending_emails_and_email_verification/s12_p05_generating_tokens.md

 ___

 *Fantastic*.
-You've gotten your users set up for a rude... er, I mean, necessary awakening needed to ensure your app is secure as possible.
-While your users will need to confirm their accounts to continue with using your web app, it doesn't matter so much because this practice is standard, and for good reason: security for both you and your users.
+You've gotten through generating tokens!
+This is an important step to ensure your app is as secure as possible.
+In the next lesson, your users will need to confirm their accounts to continue with using your web app.
+It's a standard practice in web apps, and for good reason: security for both you and your users.

 But hang on, right now they don't *need* to confirm their accounts first...
 It's time to fix that.